Aquarius migrants step ashore in Spain after week-long ordeal - Journal du Cameroun

 Italy’s far-right Interior Minister Matteo Salvini warned Saturday that other NGO operated rescue ships would also be banned from docking.

-And on Sunday he said he criticised other EU nations for not taking their fair share of refugees, and hoped Spain would “receive 66,000 other (migrants) and that the Portuguese, the Maltese and others could also receive them”.
+He criticised other EU nations on Sunday for not taking their fair share of refugees, and hoped Spain would “receive 66,000 other (migrants) and that the Portuguese, the Maltese and others could also receive them”.

 However, 42 migrants rescued this week by a US ship off Libya before being transferred to an Italian coastguard vessel already carrying 500 migrants would be allowed to land in Italy, media reported in Rome on Sunday.
 The USS Trenton also picked up 12 dead bodies during the rescue.